mr-d-self-driving/FSDrive/README.md

 ## 📜 Citing

-If you find FSDrive is useful in your research or applications, please consider giving us a star 🌟 and citing it by the following BibTeX entry.
+If you find FSDrive is useful in your research or applications, please consider giving us a star 🌟 and citing it by the following BibTeX entry:

 ```
 @article{zeng2025FSDrive,